 Some of the practices turned out to work well on desktops too.
 The reversed approach helped us to create well-structured desktop templates.

-There’s no universal solution when developing a new and more effective information architecture and navigation UX.
+There’s no universal solution when developing a new and more effective information architecture and.
 When the store sells goods from one category (e.g., apparel or shoes), it’s not a big deal to structure a bunch of sections.
 But when it’s a department store or a marketplace, organizing the categories and filters gets challenging.

 Here is the navigation we created for ThingPark Market, a French marketplace selling IoT devices.
 The following traits of the desktop version are worth highlighting:

 - A thoroughly structured mega menu that showcases all categories and subcategories for a chosen one;